 Meanwhile Julius was having a personal life.
 In October 1889, he married Jennie A. Konigshofer at the home of her parents in Alameda, California.
 How the two met is not on the record.
 The daughter of a prominent Alameda businessman, she was 20 and Julius was 28.
 He brought her back to Tucson to a combination store and residence he called Julius Goldbaum Co., shown below.

-The couple would have three children, Martha, Harold and Sarah.
+The couple would have three children, Martha, Harold and Sara.
 In addition to being hailed as a mother, Jennie proved to have been an asset to Julius in running his businesses.
 She actively assisted with the work and when Goldbaum formally incorporated in 1899, she was made a member of the board.
 A photograph here shows Julius and Jennie in their middle years.